viamrobotics/docs/docs/installation/microcontrollers/_index.md

 ### Install Espressif's QEMU ESP32 Emulator

-Espressif maintains a pretty good QEMU emulator supporting the ESP32, we recommend using it during development.
+Espressif maintains a good QEMU emulator supporting the ESP32, we recommend using it during development.
 See [here](https://github.com/espressif/qemu) for more information.